briansmithbeta/Quad-Fusion-Docs/getting-started/README.md

 # Getting Started

+NOTE:This documentation is a work-in-progress and may contain inaccurate or incomplete information.
+If you are familiar with GitHub, the latest official documentation can be found on Github at https://github.com/PrintM3D/Quad-Fusion-Docs, but be aware that various 3rd-party user forks (modified versions) of this documentation may be more complete/up-to-date than the official version.

 Follow the guides in this Getting Started chapter of the QuadFusion 3D Print Head Docs to properly configure your printer and start printing!

 ## Table of Contents